-The project is tested against Python>=3.8 and supported versions of Django (3.2.x and 4.x.y at the time this is written), as well as Django's main branch.
+The project is tested against Python>=3.7 and supported versions of Django (2.2.x, 3.1.x and 3.2.x at the time this is written).
 We strongly recommend the latest stable point-release of each of the above.